 To qualify as a registered trade mark attorney an applicant will first need to successfully complete one of the IPReg-accredited foundation certificate trademark courses:

-Brunel - Postgraduate Intellectual Property Certificate current fee £3,580
+Brunel - Postgraduate Intellectual Property Certificate current fee £3,690 (£6,135 for international students)

-Queen Mary London - Postgraduate Trade Mark Law and Practice current fee £8,350
+Queen Mary London - Postgraduate Trade Mark Law and Practice Certificate current fee £8,750

 Followed by the IPReg-accredited advanced level (professional practice skills) course:

-Nottingham Trent University (Professional Practice Skills Certificate) current fee £8,540.
+Nottingham Trent University - Trade Mark Practice Certificate current fee £8,750.

 PATENT ATTORNEY - QUALIFYING EXAMINATIONS AND COURSES